spheenik/vfio-isolate/README.md

 ```
  # vfio-isolate \
     cpuset-create --cpus N0 --mems N0 -mm /host.slice \
-    cpuset-create --cpus N1 --mems N1 -ce -me -mm -nlb /machine.slice \
     move-tasks / /host.slice
 ```

 This will configure NUMA Node 0, in this case CPU 0-5,12-17 for the host, while configuring NUMA node 1 for the VM (6-11,18-23).
-The `-ce/-me` parameters sets the cpus/memory of NUMA node 1 to be used exclusively by this cpuset, while the `-mm` parameter enables memory migration for both sets, so that processes moving into either cpuset will have their memory migrated to the right node.
-Further `-nlb` disables scheduler load balancing.
+The `-mm` parameter enables memory migration, so that processes moving into either the host or the VM cpuset will have their memory migrated to the right node.

 #### Undo